aliaskov/docker-elk/README.md

 ```
 or via docker container rexray/ebs:latest

-**Dont forget about AWS credentials and IAM role to give rexray permissions to create and modify EBS Volumes**
+**Dont forget about AWS credentials and IAM role to give rexray permissions to create and modify Volumes.**

 ## Extensibility